Attendance

 What should I do if my child is absent from school?

-Who should I write to if I need to take my child out of school for medical reasons?
+What should I do if I need to take my child out of school for medical appointment?

 Students leaving the school site during the school day must sign out at the Student Enquiries office, and sign in again upon return.

 Parents must go to Reception and advise who they are collecting and what they are collecting them for.
-If you wish your child to walk home or make their way straight to the appointment, please contact the school on the morning to advise us.
+If you wish your child to walk home or make their way straight to the appointment, please contact the school on the morning to advise.

 NB: We would like to ask parents not to call or text their children during the school day.
-If an urgent messages needs to be passed to your child please call reception and we will ensure the message is passed on.
+If an urgent message needs to be passed to your child, please call reception and we will ensure the message is passed on.

 How do I request leave of Absence?